 The farm store at Beefield is open daily by appointment and located at 8279 Stilson Leefield Road just east of Statesboro and north of Brooklet.
 See this Map for directions.
-We provide services to local beekeepers in Savannah, Statesboro, Lyons, Springfield, and Hilton Head.
-Deliveries of merchandise can be made at no additional cost to members of the local clubs at monthly meetings with a prior telephone arrangement.
+We provide services to local beekeepers around the areas of Savannah, Statesboro, Sylvania, Lyons, Springfield, Pembroke and Hilton Head.
+Deliveries of merchandise can be made at no additional cost to members of the local clubs just make prior telephone arrangement.

 In an effort to protect beekeepers who purchase our products Beeutiful Bees has adopted the policy of "no returns" on frame foundation and woodenware.
 Honeybees can be poisoned and these poisons cannot be seen.
-We want to guarantee our customers that the products they receive are free from any harmful elements and in this way we can be sure we have given you only the finest equipment.
+Honeybees can bring in pesticides, herbicides and other harmful chemicals that do not kill adult honeybees, but will kill larvae.
+We want to guarantee our customers that the products they receive are free from any harmful elements and in this way we can be sure we have given you only the chemical fee finest equipment.

 Who are we?

 Honey is the oldest sweetener known to man.
-From the bear squeeze jar on your breakfast table to the carboy of mead under the staircase honey surpasses the billions of gallons of high fructose corn sweetener plaguing everything you eat as a healthy alternative.
+From the bear squeeze jar on your breakfast table to the carboy of mead under the staircase, honey surpasses the billions of gallons of high fructose corn sweetener plaguing everything you eat.
 Honeybees are becoming an endangered species as far as bugs go these days.
 Varroa mites, small hive beetles, wax moths, Colony Collapse Disorder (CCD), Africanized invaders, insect resistant genetically modified foods (GMO), aerial spraying in farm fields, droughts and the number of dangers increases annually while bees continue to decline quickly.
 Here at Beeutiful Bees we try to manage bees in our care with a natural kindness like you might with your cat or dog.

 Altamaha Beekeepers Association (Lyons)